atom/atom/docs/creating-a-theme.md

 they target and what they provide.
 Interface themes only target elements which are outside of the editor and **must** provide a `ui-variables.less` file which contains all of the variables provided by the [core themes][ui-variables].
-Syntax themes don't need to provide any variables to other themes and only target elements within the editor.

 To create a UI theme, do the following: